 Use care when growing and displaying these common poisonous plants in your home.
-This is not a comprehensive list; contact your local Extension Service for more information.
+Native poisonous plants vary by geographic location; contact your local extension service for more specific information.

-(Narcissus selections): Many spring bulbs, including hyacinths and daffodils forced for indoor blooms, are toxic if eaten by humans or pets.
+Planning on forcing bulbs indoors?
+Many spring bulbs, including hyacinths and daffodils forced for indoor blooms, are toxic if eaten by humans or pets.
 Eating the bulbs (which can be mistaken for shallots or onions) can cause intense stomach problems, high blood pressure, irregular heartbeat, and even death.
 Make sure you keep daffodils up on a counter or shelf where they won't be disturbed or try growing them in a terrarium.

-(Dieffenbachia selections): This popular houseplant grows in low-light conditions and add a tropical vibe to decor.
+Dieffenbachia selections grow in low-light conditions and add a tropical vibe to decor.
 It's earned one of its common names, dumb cane, because of the symptoms that occur when it's eaten.
 The sap causes the tongue to burn and swell, enough to block off air to the throat.
 It can be fatal to both humans and pets if ingested in large amounts.
 There are tons of cool plant stands available in stores that will help you keep this plant off the ground.

 These plants are the perfect go-to vine to have draping from a bookshelf or indoor container garden.
-Large quantities of ivy must be ingested to cause serious problems, but all parts of English ivy can cause symptoms that include skin irritation, burning throat after eating the berries, fever, and rash.
+Large quantities of English ivy must be ingested to cause serious problems, but all parts of English ivy can cause symptoms that include skin irritation, burning throat after eating the berries, fever, and rash.
 Since ivy tends to trail, set it somewhere high off the ground, out of reach of children and pets.

-(Nerium oleander): All parts of oleander, a popular indoor flowering shrub, are extremely poisonous.
+All parts of oleander, a popular indoor flowering shrub, are extremely poisonous.
 Although they have risks, their delicate blooms and unique foliage make growing them well worth in.
 Wear gloves and wash your hands when pruning and taking cuttings to be sure you don't accidentally ingest the sap.
 It can be fatal if eaten.

-(Spathiphyllum selections): A popular low-light houseplant, the peace lily is toxic only if large quantities of the leaves are eaten.
+A popular low-light houseplant, the peace lily is toxic only if large quantities of the leaves are eaten.
 Enjoy the dark green leaves and white flowers from afar, like atop a bookshelf, if you have pets or young children.
 As it ages, a peace lily's green foliage deepens in color.

-(Philodendron selections): No other group of plants is as widely used indoors as philodendrons, but they are poisonous to humans and pets.
+No other group of plants is as widely used indoors as philodendrons, but they are poisonous to humans and pets.
 Eating them can cause burning and swelling of lips, tongue, and throat; vomiting; and diarrhea.
 Like ivy, philodendrons have a trailing habit, so keep far from the floor.

-(Epipremnum aureum): A close relative of philodendron, pothos is just as easy to grow, but unfortunately causes the same symptoms of philodendron if ingested.
+Pothos, a close relative of philodendron, pothos is just as easy to grow, but unfortunately causes the same symptoms of philodendron if ingested.
 Can't stay away from this heart-leaved beauty?
 Try the easy-care vining plant in a hanging basket or on a plant pole.